awesome-pro/neon-website/content/docs/README.md

 # Docs

-Welcome to Neon docs!
-This folder contains the source code of the [Neon docs](https://neon.tech/docs/).
+Welcome to Unique docs!
+This folder contains the source code of the [Unique docs](https://neon.tech/docs/).

 ## Basic information